 To be fair, I should note that the end of the day for dating purposes has varied historically, and only recently become settled, for most civil purposes, as midnight.

 Back in the late nineteenth and early twentieth century, a lot of different places were considered as possibilities for a Jewish national homeland.
 The Soviets even allocated a place in the middle of southeastern nowhere and deported some Jewish volunteer settlers there.
 Other places seriously considered were in Africa, in Grand Island, New York, and, oh yeah, the bloody Middle East.
-Grand Island is very close to Canada.
-Parts of Canada are north of the Arctic circle.
-If a place inside the Arctic circle had been selected, then for some of the year there would be no sunset, wreaking havoc with Jewish holiday reckoning.
+Grand Island, NY, is very close to Canada.
+Parts of Canada are north of the Arctic Circle.
+If a place inside the Arctic Circle had been selected, then for some of the year there would be no sunset, wreaking havoc with Jewish holiday reckoning.
 I don't claim that this observation is original with me, and neither did Mordecai Richler.
-In his Solomon Gursky Was Here, he recalled the old proof that neither Judaism nor Islam could be universal religions: fasting for an entire day would kill the Arctic/Antarctic dweller.
+(I mean, he didn't claim it was original with him.
+I don't think he was even aware of me.)
+In his Solomon Gursky Was Here, Richler recalled the old proof that neither Judaism nor Islam could be universal religions: fasting for an entire day would kill the Arctic/Antarctic dweller.
 He had some fun with the implications of this for the Inuit.